DirkHoffmann/Win32-OpenSSH-Wiki/sshd_config.md

 In Windows, [sshd](https://man.openbsd.org/sshd) reads configuration data from %programdata%\ssh\sshd_config (or the file specified with -f on the command line).
 If this file is absent, sshd will generate one with the default configuration on a service start.

-To override the default shell (cmd.exe), follow steps [here](https://github.com/PowerShell/Win32-OpenSSH/wiki/DefaultShell)
+To override the default shell (cmd.exe) used for command invocations, follow steps [here](https://github.com/PowerShell/Win32-OpenSSH/wiki/DefaultShell)
 _______
 #### [AllowGroups](https://man.openbsd.org/sshd_config#AllowGroups), [AllowUsers](https://man.openbsd.org/sshd_config#AllowUsers), [DenyGroups](https://man.openbsd.org/sshd_config#DenyGroups), [DenyUsers](https://man.openbsd.org/sshd_config#DenyUsers)
 The allow/deny directives are processed in the following order: **DenyUsers**, **AllowUsers**, **DenyGroups**, and finally **AllowGroups**.